Aaron1515/Pirateme/README.md

 To test if the gem is install,
 Pirateme.hello

-   '''
-   "Welcome to the coolest pirate gem!"
+   '"Welcome to the coolest pirate gem!"'
-   '''

 Pirateme::Fake.captian
   # Return a name of a captian by random.